 Understanding performance bottlenecks

 If your app has an underperforming framerate, the first step is to analyze and understand where your application is computationally intensive.
 There are two primary processors responsible for the work to render your scene: the CPU and the GPU.
-Each of these two components handle different operations and stages of your Mixed Reality app.
-There are three key places where bottlenecks may occur.
+Each of these handle different aspects of your Mixed Reality app.
+There are three key places where bottlenecks may occur:

 - App Thread - CPU - This thread is responsible for your app logic.
-This includes processing input, animations, physics, and other app logic/state
+This includes processing input, animations, physics, and other app logic.

 - Render Thread - CPU to GPU - This thread is responsible for submitting your draw calls to the GPU.
-When your app wants to render an object such as a cube or model, this thread sends a request to the GPU, which has an architecture optimized for rendering, to perform these operations.
+When your app wants to render an object such as a cube or model, this thread sends a request to the GPU to perform these operations.

-- GPU - This processor most commonly handles the graphics pipeline of your application to transform 3D data (models, textures, etc) into pixels and ultimately produce a 2D image to submit to your device's screen.
+- GPU - This processor most commonly handles the graphics pipeline of your application to transform 3D data (models, textures, etc.) into pixels.
+It ultimately produces a 2D image to submit to your device's screen.

 How to analyze your application

-There are many tools that allow you as a developer to understand the performance profile of your Mixed Reality application.
-These will enable you to both target where you have bottlenecks and how they are manifesting themselves to debug them.
+There are many tools that allow you to understand the performance profile of your mixed reality application.
+These will enable you to find where and why you have bottlenecks, so you can address them.

-This is a list of popular and powerful tools to gain deep profiling information for your application.
+Below are some common tools to gain deep profiling information for your application: